 Warbonnet Peak towers before you on the left and Pingora Peak is faintly visible in the distance.
 The trail makes a small descent to the north end of North Lake where the trail crosses a stream and you’ll now begin your 2nd series of switchbacks of the day.
 The steepest part of the ascent is only about 15 minutes long before the grade declines a bit.

 Arrowhead Lake Junction to Jackass Pass

-The negative, is that you kind of have to do a whole lot of unnecessary elevation gain.
-This is because from this faux summit, you actually have to descend almost the whole way back down to Arrowhead Lake before beginning the final ascent to Jackass Pass.
+The negative is that you kind of have to do a whole lot of unnecessary elevation gain.
+This is because from the faux summit, you actually have to descend almost the whole way back down to Arrowhead Lake before beginning the final ascent to Jackass Pass.

 In a way, by opting to traverse the west shore of Arrowhead Lake on the climbers trail, you avoid an entire hill that you have to ascend and descend.
 But then again, you miss out on the great views.

 If you do go left on the climbers trail, simply follow the cairns and head toward the trails on the far end of the lake that are headed up and right.
 If you are trying to get to Jackass Pass & Lonesome Lake, DO NOT go up and left.
 This is the climbers trail.